twood02/webtemplate/wiki/benchmark/benchmark.md

 ---
 # Creating an Environment and Deploying a Web Application with AWS Elastic Beanstalk

 In this experiment we will deploy a sample web application on Amazon cloud servers using [AWS Elastic Beanstalk](https://aws.amazon.com/elasticbeanstalk/) service.
-As Amazon explains: “AWS Elastic Beanstalk is an easy-to-use service for deploying and scaling web applications and services developed with Java, .NET, PHP, Node.js, Python, Ruby, Go, and Docker on familiar servers such as Apache, Nginx, Passenger, and IIS”.
+As Amazon explains<sup>[1](#myfootnote1)</sup>: “AWS Elastic Beanstalk is an easy-to-use service for deploying and scaling web applications and services developed with Java, .NET, PHP, Node.js, Python, Ruby, Go, and Docker on familiar servers such as Apache, Nginx, Passenger, and IIS”.

 The sample application contains a welcome webpage with couple of links to other resources.
 The mentioned web application is deployed on four different machine types: <i>t2.micro</i>, <i>t2.large</i>, <i>r5.large</i>, and <i>m5.large</i>.
 Their specs are shown below: